Request City records

 Obtaining property owner information

-We only release property owner details if they are a business or corporation.
-In compliance with privacy laws, we do not release individual ownership details.
+We will release property owner details if they are a business or corporation.
+In line with legislation our practice has been not to release individual ownership details without permission.
 You can apply for individual property ownership information from NSW Land Registry Services.

 Agency information guide